The User Profile is covered in the following topics:

-- Landing page: Determines which Kentik portal page you'll be taken to upon login.
+This setting determines which Kentik portal page you'll be taken when you first log into the portal.
 Use the radio buttons to choose one of the following:

 - Observation Deck (default): The Observation Deck is a user-configurable high-level view of your organization’s network.